 We’ve always loved Tecnomodel’s commitment to replicating, in 1:18 scale, every racing Ferrari that has ever graced the earth, and we couldn’t be more thrilled that they have extended that dedication to the British Lotus team as well.
-The Italian’s latest announcement is the Lotus 21, which has never been produced in this scale before.
+The Italian model manufacturer's latest release is the Lotus 21, which has never been produced in this scale before.

-Another proponent of the Lotus 21 was the great Jim Clark, who undertook his first full grand prix season in 1961.
-The Scot scored the second and third podiums of his career over the course of the campaign, coming home third in the Dutch and French Grands Prix.
+Another exponent of the Lotus 21 was the great Jim Clark, who undertook his first full grand prix season in 1961.
+The Scot scored the second and third podiums of his career over the course of the campaign, coming home third in both the Dutch and French Grands Prix.

-Tecnomodel will be producing both Ireland’s 1961 American race winner and Clark’s third-placed machine from France in 1:18 scale, as well as Moss’s vehicle from the Italian GP.
+Tecnomodel has produced both Ireland’s 1961 American race winner and Clark’s third-placed machine from France in 1:18 scale, as well as Moss’s vehicle from the Italian GP.
 This was the only occasion that Stirling drove a ‘pukka’ 21, retiring late on with a wheel bearing failure.
-The 21 also saw service with the private Ecurie Filipinetti squad in 1962, and Tecnomodel will also be replicating the red #22 machine that Jo Siffert used to finish 10th in his first grand prix in Belgium that year.

 Want some more?
 Please click here to return to our editorial menu.